Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 ...
 ```

 The `enablePermissiveTrafficPolicyMode` has been set to `true`.
-This is the default configuration and when set to `true`, pods enrolled in the service mesh can communicate freely.
+This is the default configuration and when set to `true`, pods enrolled in the service mesh communicate freely.
 For more info on this see: [Permissive Traffic Policy Mode][osm_permissive_traffic_policy]

 ### Namespaces are vital to OSM